Utica City School District: History

-In December of 2022, superintendent Bruce Karam was placed on administrative leave by the Board of Education following complaints from two district employees.
+In December 2022, superintendent Bruce Karam was placed on administrative leave by the Board of Education following complaints from two district employees.
+Karam was appointed superintendent in 2011.
 A legal battle between Karam and the board followed.
-On November 21 2023, Karam was indicted by a grand jury on five charges of grand larceny and corruption.
-Louis LaPolla, who was Mayor of Utica from 1984 to 1995 and president of the school board from 2018 to 2022, was also indicted.
+On November 21, 2023, Karam was indicted by a grand jury on five charges of grand larceny and corruption.
+Louis LaPolla, who was mayor of Utica from 1984 to 1995 and president of the school board from 2018 to 2022, was also indicted.
 Karam was accused of using district resources to mail campaign literature in support of his favored school board candidates, as well as invitations to a fundraiser for a scholarship fund run by LaPolla.
 LaPolla also faces federal mail fraud charges alleging he stole $38,000 intended for the scholarship fund.
 On November 27, the school board voted to immediately terminate Karam's employment.
 LaPolla accepted a plea deal, and pled guilty to petty larceny on February 22, 2024.
 Karam pled guilty to charges of public corruption on March 8, and was sentenced to pay restitution and a reduction of his pension benefits.

+Christopher Spence, who had previously been superintendent of the Fall Mountain Regional School District in New Hampshire, began as superintendent on August 5, 2024.

+In May 2026, Spence announced that he had not received an extension of his contract.
+Spence began an extended administrative leave in June.
+In July, his attorney stated that they had filed a complaint with the New York State Division of Human Rights, alleging discrimination and retaliation by the school board.
+On July 21, the board resolved that it would not renew Spence's contract when it expires in 2027.
+On August 4, the board released a statement saying that they had reached an agreement with Spence, and his last day would be September 4, 2026.
+The agreement resolved any ongoing legal matters and compensated Spence $244,472.36, which is the salary he would have earned between his contract end date and his last day under the agreement.
+Neither party admitted to wrongdoing.